Urban Dictionary

 Urban Dictionary is a crowdsourced English-language online dictionary for slang words and phrases.
 The website was founded in 1999 by Aaron Peckham.
 Originally, Urban Dictionary was intended as a dictionary of slang or cultural words and phrases, not typically found in standard English dictionaries, but it is now used to define any word, event, or phrase (including sexually explicit content).
 Words or phrases on Urban Dictionary may have multiple definitions, usage examples, and tags.
 As of 2014, the dictionary contains over seven million definitions, while around 2,000 new entries were being added daily.
-Urban Dictionary has also become a repository for bigoted postings.

 History

 The site was founded in 1999 by Peckham while he was a freshman computer science major at California Polytechnic State University, San Luis Obispo.
 He launched the site to compare urban slang used by university students in different parts of California.
 He had previously created a spoof version of the Ask Jeeves web search engine while studying at Cal Poly but closed the website after he received an infringement letter.
 He created Urban Dictionary initially as a parody of actual dictionaries, which he thought tended to be "stuffy" and "take themselves too seriously".

 For the first five years, the site generated revenue but did not make a profit.
 In 2003, the website gained wider attention after a news article revealed that a judge of the High Court of Justice in the United Kingdom had used Urban Dictionary to assist interpreting slang lyrics in a case involving two rappers.

 By 2009, the site had listed around 4 million entries and received about 2,000 new submissions per day.
 In April 2009, the site registered 15 million unique visitors, while 80 percent of its monthly users were younger than 25.
 In July 2009, Peckham explained to The New York Times that Urban Dictionary is not Wikipedia, because it doesn't attempt neutrality: "Every single word on here [Urban Dictionary] is written by someone with a point of view, with a personal experience of the word in the entry."

 The website was later referenced in a 2011 District Court complaint by Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) agents to document the meaning of the vulgarism "murk", as used in a criminal threat.